-- 1. Parties proceeding pro se shall not file electronically.
-Attorneys appearing in cases with pro se parties may electronically file documents and serve pro se parties conventionally. - 2.
-The filing of social security cases shall be subject to the limitations imposed in paragraph III(C) of these procedures. - 3.
-A registered CM/ECF Filer may apply in a particular case to the assigned judge for permission to file documents conventionally, for good cause shown.
-Even if the assigned judge initially grants an attorney permission to file documents conventionally, the assigned judge may withdraw that permission at any time during the pendency of a case and require that documents be filed electronically using the System.
-If the case is reassigned, the judge receiving the case may review and withdraw previously granted permission to file conventionally. - 4.
+- 3. Juvenile criminal matters shall not be filed electronically unless, after hearing, the court rules that the juvenile shall be tried as an adult. - 4.
+While registered attorneys of record will have remote access to documents in criminal cases, no public remote access will be available until further order of the court.2 Public access to docket sheets in criminal cases, however, will be available.
+Also, members of the public may view electronic criminal files at the public terminals in the Clerk's Office. - 5.
+A registered CM/ECF Filer may apply in a particular case to the assigned judge for permission to file documents conventionally.
+Even if the assigned judge initially grants an attorney permission to file documents conventionally, the assigned judge may withdraw that permission at any time during the pendency of a case and require that subsequent documents be filed electronically using the System. - 6.
 The Clerk's Office or any judge of this court may deviate from the requirements of these procedures in specific cases, without prior notice, if deemed appropriate in the exercise of discretion, considering the need for the just, speedy, and inexpensive determination of matters pending before the court.
-Documents filed thereafter will be affected by the change.
 The court may also amend these procedures at any time without prior notice.
-The most current version of Civil Administrative Procedures can always be found on the court's website at www.alnd.uscourts.gov.
+The most current version of the Criminal Administrative Procedures can always be found on the court's website at www.alnd.uscourts.gov.